-JEFF JARVIS, author of Public Parts: How Sharing in the Digital Age Improves the Way We Work and Live (Simon & Schuster, 2011) and What Would Google Do?
-(HarperCollins 2009), blogs about media and news at Buzzmachine.com.
-He is associate professor and director of the Tow-Knight Center for Entrepreneurial Journalism at the City University of New York’s Graduate School of Journalism.
-He is consulting editor and a partner at Daylife, a news startup.
-He consults for media companies and is a public speaker.
+JEFF JARVIS is the author of Geeks Bearing Gifts: Imagining New Futures for News (CUNY Journalism Press, 2014), Public Parts: How Sharing in the Digital Age Improves the Way We Work and Live (Simon & Schuster, 2011), What Would Google Do?
+(HarperCollins 2009), and the Kindle Single Gutenberg the Geek.
+He blogs about media and news at Buzzmachine.com and cohosts the podcast This Week in Google.
+He is the Leonard Tow Professor of Journalism Innovation and director of the Tow-Knight Center for Entrepreneurial Journalism at the City University of New York’s Craig Newmark Graduate School of Journalism.
+He has advised media companies, startups, and foundations and is a public speaker.
 Until 2005, he was president and creative director of Advance.net, the online arm of Advance Publications.
-Prior to that, Jarvis was creator and founding editor of Entertainment Weekly; Sunday editor and associate publisher of the New York Daily News; TV critic for TV Guide and People; a columnist on the San Francisco Examiner; assistant city editor and reporter for the Chicago Tribune; reporter for Chicago Today.
+Prior to that, Jarvis was creator and founding editor of Entertainment Weekly; Sunday editor and associate publisher of the New York Daily News; TV critic for TV Guide and People; a columnist on the San Francisco Examiner; and assistant city editor and reporter for the Chicago Tribune.

 This is a personal site.